raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

   <section class="greenBackground sectionSpacing">
 ```

+You can apply as many CSS classes to an element as you like.
+Just write the names of all the classes you want to use inside the `class` attribute (remember, without the dot!), separating them with spaces.

-+ Let's give the Food page a makeover! \(If you're using your own website, you'll need another page with some **sections** on it\) Add the following classes to your stylesheet:
++ Let's give another page a makeover!
+Add the following classes to your stylesheet:

 ```css
   .yellowBackground {